CalebSDHUB/Approximation/README.md

 # Approximation

-This is the place where can see some of my implemented mathematical approximations.
+This is the place where you can see some of my implemented mathematical approximations.